EHang Holdings Ltd ADR (EH) Stock: A Look at the Analyst Recommendations - News Heater

 Many brokerage firms have already submitted their reports for EH stocks, with Goldman repeating the rating for EH by listing it as a “Buy.”
 The predicted price for EH in the upcoming period, according to Goldman is $30.50 based on the research report published on October 16, 2023 of the current year 2023.

-Volatility was left at 7.16%, however, over the last 30 days, the volatility rate increased by 5.66%, as shares surge +4.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.69% lower at present.
+Volatility was left at 7.83%, however, over the last 30 days, the volatility rate increased by 9.66%, as shares surge +23.46% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.02% upper at present.

 Stock Fundamentals for EH